Gardner Pinnacles: Geology

+The Pūhāhonu and West Pūhāhonu volcanoes result from the Hawaii hotspot which is fed by the Hawaiian plume which had a major magmatic flux pulse at the time.
+A longer magmatic flux pulse produced the Hawaiian Islands.
+The five seamounts of the Naifeh Chain to the north of Pūhāhonu have a completely different tectonic origin, and are older (Late Cretaceous).
+At one time they were hypothesised to be related to the Pūhāhonu volcano because of arch volcanism, which can not be the case, given the newly determined age difference.

 Ecology

 The island has one plant known to grow on it, the succulent sea purslane.
 However, there are over a dozen species of bird observed here, many nesting.
 There is also a variety of insect species on the island.

-In the surrounding waters there is variety of sealife, which is noted as habitat for a limpet, the giant ophi which lives in tidal areas of the rocky island.
+In the surrounding waters there is a variety of sealife, which is noted as habitat for a limpet, the giant ophi which lives in tidal areas of the rocky island.
 There are many species of fish and coral life in the nearby waters.

 The large numbers of birds have coated many surfaces of the island in guano, giving it a whitish appearance.

 Some of the fish species in the nearby waters include red lip parrotfish, doublebar goatfish, and reef triggerfish.

 Name

 The name Gardner comes from its discovery in 1820, when the Captain Joseph Allen of the ship Maro named it Gardner's Island.
 They also discovered Maro Reef, which is named for that sailing ship.

 It has sometimes been called Gardner Rock or Gardner Island, besides the Gardner Pinnacles.

 The Hawaiian name, Pūhāhonu, means 'turtle surfacing for air', from pūhā 'to breathe at the surface' and honu 'turtle'.